 The 1994 report indicated some need for additional shoring.
-The past 20 years have shown no indication of deterioration, but providing structural reinforcement as part of the cage design would make sense.
+The past 20 years have shown no indication of deterioration, but providing structural reinforcement as part of the cage design is recommended.

 ADD PICNIC AND SHADE RAMADAS (PLUS SMALL CATERING KITCHEN) WITH APPROPRIATE DESIGN